panguclick/pmojo/README.md

 # slingshot
-slingshot is a multi-platform support and lightweight library with focus on ipc for any client application, support windows, macos, ios, android, linux, freebsd and other unix-like systems.
+mojo is a multi-platform support and lightweight library with focus on ipc for any client application, support windows, macos, ios, android, linux, freebsd and other unix-like systems.

+create frome chromium mojo.